peppescg/todo/README.md

 ## Some next features
 - Performance optimization using service-worker and pwa, also webpack configuration can be modified for better result
 - useMemo and useCallback are expensive, if the app is bigger they are could be helpful
-- the footer is horrible and maybe not only it :smile:
+- the footer is horrible and maybe not only that :smile:
 - input search for the todo filter
 - refactor of structure folder with major reusability of the component